sirpaulmcd/sirpaulmcd.github.io/_drafts/data-structures.md

 My example implementations of stacks can be found [here]().
 Note that a stack can be implemented using either an array or a linked list.

-Worst Case Stack Time Complexity:
+Worst/Average Case Stack Time Complexity:
 - Indexing - `O(n)`
   - Given an index, a stack must sequentially search itself to locate the corresponding value.
 - Searching - `O(n)`